browserengineering/book/book/security.md

 the guest book with your cookies is enough to determine your username.

 `XMLHttpRequest` could let them do that.
-Say the user visits the attacker's website[^why-visit-attackers], which then executes the following script:
+Say the user visits the attacker's website,[^why-visit-attackers] which then executes the following script:

 [^why-visit-attackers]: Why is the user on the attacker's site?